Native vs Hybrid Application

 4. Cost-effective solution

 Hybrid apps have cross-platform compatibility, making it easier for developers to use them on multiple platforms.
 Hence, it saves your development cost of using a single codebase to create an app.
 Even many top brands are developing hybrid apps.
-Some of these include Twitter, Uber, and Instagram.
+For instance – including Twitter, Uber, and Instagram.

 1. Poor User experience